Carrot Puree Recipe (Stage 1)

 Pour the puree into the baby’s bowl to serve.
 You can serve it slightly refrigerated, warm, or at room temperature.
 For the refrigerated or frozen puree, reheat it in the oven at 165 °F for a few minutes.

 If it’s your baby’s first time trying this carrot puree, then start with a few teaspoons and see if they like it.
-For other purees with similar consistency, I suggest the following:
+As your baby gets older, only then can you try puree combinations or other food textures.

 More Baby Food